Section rings of $\mathbb{Q}$-divisors on minimal rational surfaces: Section Rings of Hirzebruch Surfaces

-Furthermore, similarly to the case of projective space, we will restrict to the case that $D$ is a divisor for which both of its bi-degrees are positive.
+Furthermore, we will restrict to the case that $D$ is a divisor for which both of its bi-degrees are positive.
 We now justify this restriction.
-If either of the bi-degrees of $D$ are negative, then the generalized canonical ring is concentrated in degree 0.
-If one of the bi-degrees is 0, say the first one is 0, then $R_D$ is isomorphic to $R_{D'}$, where $D' \in \bq \otimes_\bz \di \bp^1$, where $D'$ can be written as a sum of divisors whose degrees are multiples of the second bi-degree of $D$.
+If either of the bi-degrees of $D$ are negative, then the section ring is concentrated in degree 0.
+If one of the bi-degrees is 0, say the first one is 0, then $R_D$ is isomorphic to $R_{D'}$, where $D' \in \di \bp^1 \otimes_\bz \bq$, where $D'$ can be written as a sum of divisors whose degrees are multiples of the second bi-degree of $D$.
 Since the case of $\bp^1$ has already been analyzed in \cite{dorney:canonical}, we are justified in assuming that both bi-degrees of $D$ are positive.

 For the remainder of this section we will assume $D_1, D_2, D_3,$ and $D_4$ are distinct divisors with bi-degrees $(1,0)$ , $(1,0)$, $(0,1)$, and $(0,1)$ respectively with $D_i = V(f_i)$ for $1 \leq i \leq 4$ with $f_i \in \sco(\bida_i, \bidb_i)$.
 In order to achieve the above condition on the bi-degrees of $D_1, \ldots D_4$, it may be necessary to add in ``ghost divisors'' (i.e. divisors with of the desired form with a coefficient $0$).
-Also, note that, $f_1$ and $f_2$ are independent linear polynomials in $u$ and $v$ and $f_3$ and $f_4$ are independent linear polynomials in $z$ and $w$.
+Also, $f_1$ and $f_2$ are independent linear polynomials in $u$ and $v$ and $f_3$ and $f_4$ are independent linear polynomials in $z$ and $w$.
 Analogously to Proposition ~\ref{prop:pm-span-and-basis} for the case of $\bp^m$, all rational functions on $\hirz_m$ can be written uniquely in a form where their numerator is a function of only $f_1,f_2,f_3$, and $f_4$.

 \begin{defn} Define

 and

 \end{defn}